Opening the EVM “Black Box” for Greater Transparency in Construction

 Project managers rely on the most complete data to make timely decision.
 The data provided by EVM is essential to the ability to collaboratively make decisions.
 This real-time data from the field feeds cost, schedule and scope.
 Robust EVM processes provide a reporting transparency that promotes more trust and accountability from all stakeholders, which in turn provides for far better aligned insights and decisions between the stakeholders.
 Because everyone has access and visibility into the same facts, collaborations become more possible and productive.

-Earned value management is tool that provides timely insights into your project, offers predictability, and helps ensure certainty in the performance data which can lead to better outcomes in the future.
+Earned value management is a project controls tool that provides timely insights into your project, offers predictability, and helps ensure certainty in the performance data which can lead to better outcomes in the future.
 Collecting the data and performing the necessary calculations and using this data to glean insights via analytics is becoming a trend in the industry.

 Robust technology tools such as InEight Connected Analytics provide these insights and offer a great deal of easy-to-digest reports and dashboards to support all your project management needs.
 Request a demo to see how investing in an EVM system can make you more competitive and your projects more successful.